K0F/metricTime/README.md

 # Metric time for everyone

 Utility thet converts babylonian to metric time.
 Day has 20h and it is divided linearly.
 One 1dh = 1.2h.
 Day hour has 100 minutes, minute has 100 seconds.
-One 1ds = 0.432s.
+One 1ds = 0.432s or 2,3147Hz.

 ## Usage